Fimeo/divcounter/README.md

 ### Next releases :

-* Adding all the HTML tags of the standard library
 * Creation of a more detailed report
 * Integration of a visual design
 * Number of dead tags (without content)